abelllselam/study_material/notes_lesson4.md

 - 200 or 201 response status code means the request was successful.
 - 4xx - means the request was not successful.
 - as a server, some kind of status code must be sent in order to let people that use our API know how the request was processed. res.writeHead() does the trick.

+**Lesson 4 part 2**

+# Node Modules

+- Modules are simply libraries for Node.js.
+- While packages might seem like they are similar to modules.
+But packages are one or more modules grouped together.
+For instance, the Node package manager or npm.

+- Our code will use require to bring in modules.
+Modules also use exports to make things available.Typically is made available throughout the runtime.

+-